conrmahr/conormeagher.com/src/posts/2023/02/sync-obsidian-with-icloud.md

 **Success!**

-**Existing Obsidian Users: Copy all your previous vault files and directory structure to this iCloud folder*
+**Existing Obsidian Users: Copy all your previous vault files and directory structure to iCloud Drive Obsidian folder*

-*Note: You can also download [iCloud Drive for Windows](https://support.apple.com/en-us/HT204283) and keep your Obsidian vault insync on a Windows device.
+*Note: You can also download [iCloud Drive for Windows](https://support.apple.com/en-us/HT204283) and keep your Obsidian vault in sync on a Windows device.

-I've got one vault synced across, macOS, iOS, iPadOS, and Windows 11 devices.
+Personally, I have gotten one vault synced across all of these devices, macOS, iOS, iPadOS, and Windows!

 [^1]: ["Set up iCloud Drive"](https://support.apple.com/en-us/HT204025).
 Retrieved November 3, 2022.